 Are you pulling your hair out because your almost 1-year old has gone from being a great sleeper to refusing to go down for their nap?
 Or is your little one now waking up during the night when you thought all of that was behind you?
 Don’t worry – it’s a completely normal stage of your little one’s development!

+Congratulations on making it through the first 3 sleep regressions, with the 4 month sleep regression being the largest.
 At around 11-12 months of age your little one is well on their way to becoming a toddler.
 They’re incredibly aware of their environment and, with boundless curiosity, they love nothing more than exploring their world and the role they play in it.

 They’re crawling, pulling themselves up to stand, and are even starting to take their first steps.
 They’re honing their gross and fine motor skills, and they’re learning how to communicate their wants and needs (very insistently, I might add!) to everyone around them.
 With so much happening in their growing brains, it’s not surprising another sleep regression comes along at this age.